 - 5.1.
-The Trust will provide RCA & Investigation Skills Training for managers across the Trust.
-This training is aimed at investigating leads who will undertake grade 1 investigations. - 5.2.
+The Trust will provide RCA and Investigation Skills Training for managers across the Trust.
+This training is aimed at investigation leads who will undertake grade 1 investigations.
+Specialised training will be sought for colleagues directly involved in Serious Incident Investigation or for whom it is their primary function. - 5.2.
 Further training and education will be provided to those undertaking lower level investigations. - 5.3.
-Guidance documentation will be provided to managers undertaking incident and serious incident investigations and these are included as appendices to this policy.
+Guidance documentation will be provided to managers undertaking incident and serious incident investigations and these are included as appendices to this policy. - 5.4. eLearning from the national patient safety syllabus at Levels 1 and 2 is available via the Trust ESR function in relation to investigation principles and practice.
+Level 1 (and Board Level 1) will be mandated as statutory training for all colleagues in line with national expected standards from Q1 2022. - 5.5.
+In cases where training cannot be provided internally, or for colleagues within the quality function who require specialist skills, external sources will be sought from the NHS Patient Safety Training Procurement Framework.